leahkemp/pipeface/docs/run_on_nci.md

     "ref_index": "./hs1.fa.fai",
 ```

 Optionally specify the path to the tandem repeat bed file.
+Set to 'NONE' if 'in_data_format' is set to 'snv_vcf'.
 Eg:

 ```json
     "tandem_repeat": "./*.trf.bed",